Death of a person in the care and custody of Correctional Service of Canada: A guide for family and friends

 Funeral: The designated contact, next-of-kin or an otherwise authorized person may claim the body and take responsibility for funeral arrangements, however only after the coroner allows the release.

-In the event that there is a cost associated to transporting the deceased person's body to a funeral home in their hometown CSC will cover this cost.
-Funeral costs are generally covered by the next-of-kin or the deceased person's estate.
+In the event that there is a cost associated to transporting the deceased person’s body to a funeral home in their hometown or that of the next-of-kin, funds from the Inmate’s Trust Account will be used.
+Where there are insufficient funds to cover these costs CSC will cover this cost at the public’s expense.
+Funeral costs are generally covered by the next-of-kin or the deceased person’s estate.
 The Institutional Family Liaison Officer can provide you with information about funeral homes.

 If next-of-kin are not able to manage funeral arrangements, CSC can cremate the body and the Institutional Family Liaison will arrange with the next-of-kin on how to claim the ashes.

-Although Canada Pension Plan (CPP) benefits are stopped while an individual is in custody, financial assistance may be available to cover funeral costs under the death benefit.
-This is a one-time payment to the estate on behalf of a deceased person.
+If the deceased contributed to the Canada Pensions Plan (CPP), financial assistance may be available to cover funeral costs under the death benefit.
 For additional information on death benefits, please visit the Government of Canada's website (www.canada.ca/en/services/benefits/publicpensions/cpp/cpp-death-benefit)